 Note(s): To practice, students are expected to install or have access to Linux Operating System version 7, or higher (version 9 is preferred) on their home computers.
-Options include VMWare, VirtualBox, LiveCD, disk paritition or separate drive or an embedded Linux system such as a Raspberry Pi.
+Options include VMWare, VirtualBox, LiveCD, disk partition or separate drive or an embedded Linux system such as a Raspberry Pi.

 Skills Needed: A basic knowledge of C language programming and a working knowledge of the Linux/UNIX operating environment are required.